 Onboarding does not end with a few sessions of showcasing company culture, values, practices and then pointing them to their desk.
 That would just be bombarding them with information.
 Like we discussed above, keep at it until you have achieved and measured the objectives of your onboarding.

-A good practise would be to keep checking up on your new hire for at least a month.
+A good practice would be to keep checking up on your new hire for at least a month.
 Talk to them every now and then.
 Ask your new hires what they feel and want from their new team and role, and try to help them out until they have completely settled in.
-This will also directly impact the employees time to productivity.
+This will also directly impact the employees' time to productivity.
 Have one-on-one conversations once a month for at least six months or a year, anchor the relationship between your new hire and the company.

 Get a box of some nicely branded company swags which are appealing and welcoming.
 Owning things that register your brand is something a new hire will flaunt and consider as a connection.
 All things with your company name and logo will make the employee connect with the company better.
 Going back home, they would feel most welcomed and part of the company before starting work.
 Plus, it never hurt anyone to flaunt free office goodies, right?